Lxixnxuxs/reflexiverecursion/content/post/permutationsModels.md

 Think about this construction and its deeper reasons.
 Where exactly does the paradox arise? <br>

 {{< math.inline >}}
-The point in which our intuition fails lies actually in the complexity of the set of equivalence classes \(A\\\thicksim\), constructed by the equivalence relation \(\thicksim\).
+The point in which our intuition fails lies actually in the complexity of the set of equivalence classes \(A\textbackslash\thicksim\), constructed by the equivalence relation \(\thicksim\).
 No worries if you cant visualize it properly.
 This is a highly complicated set which we didn't define constructively but by means of an abstract notion.
 It is just not clear how this set actually looks like whithout assuming some kind of structure.
 This is exactly what AC does: The Axiom of Choice is an axiom about structure, about the structure of the set universe.
 It allows us to argue over highly complex, transcendental and nonconstructive sets even though we have no clue on how they actually look like.
 So we can summarize this by stating: Assuming structure in the presence of complicated sets also assumes structure of these complicated sets.
 This assumed structure then gives rise the an argumentation over the sets such that we observe paradoxes contradicting our intution.
 The paradox does not emerge from the choice but from the paradoxical properties of other structures we are only able to observe when assuming it.
 {{</ math.inline >}}

 <br>